ctcl-bregis/ctclsite-rust/config/projects/content/codenames.md

 ##### Synthetic cannabinoids

-Codenames derived from synthetic cannabinoids, or cannabinoids that are not naturally-occuring, are to be used with mobile devices that use microcontrollers.
+Codenames derived from synthetic cannabinoids; cannabinoids that are not naturally-occuring, are to be used with mobile devices that use microcontrollers.
 This specific theme was defined for deciding a codename for a Flipper Zero device.

 - **Dimethylheptylpyran** - DMHP